moonlysoftware/internship-assignment-vrijmibo/README.md

 With the help of Eventgoose we will be organising a VrijMiBo (Friday Afternoon Drinks).
 A number of colleagues have already bought tickets and are eager to start the weekend.
 However, there are still a number of questions that need to be answered before the party can start and we need your help for that!

 Answer the questions below in a programming language of your choice using the JSON files from the data folder.
+Please include the code you've written to answer these questions.

 ## Questions